 Instructions

-• Pour the mix onto the animal’s back and rub in all over the body for about 5 minutes.
+• Scrub: Scrub the sprayed area over the entire body for about 5 minutes.

-• Wash your pet with their regular shampoo and rinse.
+• Wash: Wash your pet with their regular shampoo and rinse.

 Nutrition information is automatically calculated, so should only be used as an approximation.